-PushMePullMe 3D builds on the idea of using interactive real-time physics as an intuitive tool for form-finding and structural modeling in design and education, first explored in previous projects Catastrophe and the original version of PushMePullMe.
+PushMePullMe 3D builds on the idea of using interactive real-time physics as an intuitive tool for form-finding and structural modelling in design and education, first explored in previous projects Catastrophe and the original version of PushMePullMe.

 PMPM 3D allows you to build, push and pull building structures in 3D under real-time physics simulation.